-Setting the rules should be for the troncmaster to decide but staff should have an input as well, as when executed correctly, in a fitting manner for employees and the business alike then a well crafted tronc scheme can help heavily with staff retention.
-The opposite is true of a tronc scheme poorly executed.
+Setting the rules for a tronc scheme should be for the troncmaster to decide, but staff should have an input as well, as when executed correctly, a well-crafted tronc scheme can help heavily with staff retention.
+The opposite is true of a tronc scheme that is set up incorrectly and poorly executed.

 Operating a basic tronc scheme

-Basic tronc schemes are designed to keep things simple and easy to run and understand, however they don’t allow for nuances such as staff seniority etc. Some examples of “basic tronc schemes are:
+Basic tronc schemes are designed to keep things simple, easy to understand and run, however they don’t allow for nuances such as staff seniority etc. Some examples of “basic tronc schemes are:

 Even-share tronc scheme

-There are pros and cons to this system, Anyone off sick or using their annual leave entitlement will not see a dip in their income as a result of their lack of tips.
+There are pros and cons to this system.
+On of the pros is that anyone off sick or using their annual leave entitlement will not see a dip in their income because of their lack of tips.
 However, the cons are that part-timers will earn the same amount in tips as those who work full time, meaning there will be disproportionate earnings.

 Contracted hours tronc scheme

-This has the benefits of the even shares system, but with the added advantage of ensuring that part time workers are earning tips in proportion to the hours that they are contracted to work.
+This has the benefits of the even shares system, but with the added advantage of ensuring that part time workers are earning their share of the distribution of tips in proportion to the hours that they are contracted to work.

 Actual hours tronc scheme